 Sri Lanka is continuing negotiations on FTAs with China.
 In addition, Sri Lanka enjoys Tariff Concessions under the EU-GSP Plus Scheme and other GSP Schemes such as USA, CIS, Japan and Canada.

 Sri Lanka has expressed interest in discussion on an FTA with the Republic of Korea.
 In addition, given the potential for the expansion of trade and investment, a Joint Commission on Economic Cooperation (JC) between the two countries has been established in 2018 and the first meeting of the JC was held in Colombo in June 2018.

-It is observed that the volume of bilateral trade between Sri Lanka and the Republic of Korea stood at US$ 375 Mn. in 2018, consisting of Sri Lanka’s import of US$ 311 Mn. and exports of US$ 64 Mn., with a favourable Balance of Trade of US$ 247 Mn for the Republic of Korea.
+It is observed that the volume of bilateral trade between Sri Lanka and the Republic of Korea stood at US$ 265 Mn. in 2020, consisting of Sri Lanka’s import of US$ 194 Mn. and exports of US$ 71 Mn., with a favorable Balance of Trade of US$ 123 Mn for the Republic of Korea.
 Although the trade volume is modest, there is much potential for increase in bilateral trade between the two countries.

-Sri Lanka’s main export items include, Apparel, Ceylon Tea, Rubber & Rubber-based Products, Spices & Allied Products, Coconut & Coconut-based Products, Gems, Diamond & Jewellery and Seafoods.
+Sri Lanka’s main export items include, Apparel, Apparel accessories, Ceylon Tea, Rubber & Rubber-based Products, Spices & Allied Products, Coconut & Coconut-based Products and food items.